renbot-hub/renbot-hub/README.md

-my current topics of research :
+my current interests in research :
 - social bots detection on twitter
 - tensor approach to classification using tensor decompositions